-City of Hope is proud to be part of the California Institute for Regenerative Medicine (CIRM) Creativity Awards program.
-The CIRM Creativity Awards support summer internship programs that introduce high school students to stem cell science and developmental biology research, expose them to leading-edge medical research, foster their creativity and promote stem cell education and awareness among them.
+The City of Hope is proud to be part of the California Institute for Regenerative Medicine (CIRM) Creativity Awards program.
+The CIRM Creativity Awards support summer internship programs that introduce high school students to stem cell science and developmental biology research, expose them to cutting edge medical research, foster their creativity and promote stem cell education and awareness amongst them.
 The Creativity Awards program is also intended to educate and broaden the participation in stem cell research by young individuals representing the diversity of California’s population, including those hindered by economic constraints.
 In order to foster creative thinking and approaches, the program will encourage participation by students who have a strong interest in both science and in a second creative discipline.
 We encourage students from economically disadvantaged backgrounds to participate in this program.

 To apply for the CIRM Creativity program, you must be a Californian high school student.
-Fill out the online summer student application and check "yes" to “are you interested in a special program for Stem Cell Research” to indicate your desire to be considered for the CIRM Creativity program.
+Fill out the online Summer Student application and check “Stem Cell Research” to indicate your desire to be considered for the CIRM Creativity program as well.

 2012 CIRM Creativity Students

-Adam He, a junior at Shanghai Community International School, China, was mentored byKaren Aboody, Ph.D.,in the Department of Neurosciences.
+Adam He, a junior at Shanghai Community International School, China was mentored by Dr. Karen Aboody in the department of Neurosciences.
 His research project was working with a fibrin matrix for delivering therapeutic stem cells.
-He also represented the program at the CIRM Creativity Awards Poster Day by giving an oral presentation.
+He also represented the program at the CIRM annual Creativity Awards poster day by giving an oral presentation.

-.
+Juhee Shah, a junior at Gretchen A. Witney High School in Cerritos, California, was mentored by Dr. Ivan Toderov in the Department of Diabetes, Endocrinology and Metabolism.
 Her research involved searching for cell surface markers to identify progenitor/stem cells in the human pancreas.
-Shah participated in the flashmob and is one of the three original dancers.
+Juhee participated in the flashmob and is one of the three original dancers.